-Sonatypes annual research “2020 State of the software supply chain” uncovers lots of great insights into the open-source world.
-Open source is such a huge part of modern development that the headline stat of 430% increase year on year of attacks targeting open-source projects should be a wake-up call for all developers.
+Sonatypes annual research “2020 State of the software supply chain” uncovers many great insights into the open-source world.
+Open source is such a massive part of modern development that the headline stat of 430% increase year on year of attacks targeting open-source projects should be a wake-up call for all developers.

 The study reports that 90% of components in an application are open source.
 Developers are under constant pressure to build and deploy faster, which means the dependency on open source libraries and components is here to stay.
-In fact, the open-source components are so deeply hooked into most products that it is hard to imagine large scale development without some form of open-source dependency.
+The open-source components are so deeply hooked into most products that it is hard to imagine significant scale development without some form of open-source dependency.

 The open-source security foundation (OSSF) has been recently founded to reduce the time between vulnerability findings and remediation to minutes, not months.
 Industry leaders like Google & Microsoft are key members, and initiatives are already in the works for providing security tooling, training, best practice, and more.
 You can see the latest from the OSSF on GitHub.